 You'd think being gifted the power of creation, you'd be able to craft a better costume.
 In the decades since her creation, Carol Ferris, aka Star Sapphire, has gone from wearing a colorful one-piece bathing suit, to wearing what looks like the remains of the Pink Panther.
 Apparently being enabled by the Power of Love only gets you so far and doesn't allow for full body protection.
 You might not need no credit card to ride this train, but no shirt, no service, no thanks.

 Not many characters can brag that they sport a top hat in battle, much less fishnets and heels.
 Then again, the tux is in Zee's blood as her father, Zatara, also fought crime in coat tails.
 But is “tradition” really a smart reason to wear heels and a bow tie to your Justice League meetings?
-While her current costume is more sorceress than showgirl, it’s hard not to imagine bad guys snickering when she appeared on the battlefield dressed like David Copperfield.
+While her current "New 52" costume is more sorceress than showgirl, it’s hard not to imagine bad guys snickering when she appeared on the battlefield dressed like David Copperfield.

 Note to cosplayers: if you do it right, you can make Moondragon’s entire costume out of a single piece of fabric.
 Honestly, you could probably use a napkin for most of it.
 Just be sure to invest in plenty of double-sided tape.